 Some of the most frequent questions I get when I’m out and about are about my hair.
-About it’s shape, the color, how I maintain its texture and curl pattern.
-Sure I can dole out suggestions for products and styling aids but the one thing that truly matters is this.
-How you take care of your hair.
-No matter how great the shampoo or the co-wash you use if you don’t give your hair the attention it needs, it won’t matter.
-Here’s how I make sure my hair stays luscious.
+About its shape, the color, or how I maintain the texture and curl pattern.
+I can dole out suggestions for products and styling aids but the one thing that truly matters is this; how you take care of your hair.
+No matter how great the shampoo or the co-wash if you don’t give your hair the attention it needs, products won’t matter.
+But follow my one magic tip, and your hair will thank you.

-Though I call my road to natural hair a journey, it wasn’t typical.
-I’ve only had one full kiddy perm that inevitably jacked my hair up and then basically I was winging it with afro puffs and home presses until I was 25 I was winging it.
-I had no idea about what my hair needed to be strong, beautiful, or how to wear it in its natural state.
-I’ve focused for the past 7 years on what my crown needs to flourish and this is what I learned.
+I call my road to natural hair a journey.
+I’ve had one kiddy perm at 8 that inevitably ruined my hair and then basically I was winging it with afro puffs and home presses until I was 25 I. I had no idea about what my hair needed to be strong, beautiful, or how to wear it in its curly state.
+For the past 7 years I’ve focused on what my crown needs to flourish and this is what I’ve learned.

 I Learned What Makes My Curls Tick.

 Heading down the YouTube tutorial wormhole will have your cabinets stuffed with organic, farmer’s market fresh, grown by a mountain grandma, Shea butter and gallons of coconut oil all the while your hair is suffering.
 It’s not to say that there isn’t some good in them but something important to remember about hair is that what works for one, may not work for all.
 I have no problem giving product suggestions but I always preface my advice with learn your hair first.
 I learned early in my journey that heavier products like the aforementioned weren’t for me.
 They left my hair feeling like hay and screaming for water.